WICG/bundle-preloading/bundle-format.md

 #### Q: Should [W3C MiniApp packaging](https://w3c.github.io/miniapp/specs/packaging/) use this bundle format instead of .zip?

-**A**: This is really a question for the [W3C MiniApp CG](https://github.com/w3c/miniapp/), but there are some valid reasons why the MiniApp CG may decide to leae things as is:
+**A**: This is really a question for the [W3C MiniApp CG](https://github.com/w3c/miniapp/), but there are some valid reasons why the MiniApp CG may decide to leave things as is:
 - Most of the MiniApp packaging specification focuses on the format and conventions for applications, which is outside of the scope of the core bundling format described in this document.
 The .zip file is the simple part.
 - This proposal is not yet ready, and it would be a shame for an early version of it to ship in MiniApp with a different version shipping on the Web later.
 - MiniApp is already in wide use in the ecosystem despite lack of formal standardization, so the standardization effort around it naturally leans on the conservative side around making compatibility-affecting changes.
 Switching bundle formats would make new apps not work on old app runtimes.